s-ccs/Template_Thesis/README.md

 ├── README.md        <- Top-level README.
 A fellow student needs to be able to
 |   |                   continue your project.
 Think about her!!
 |
-├── .gitignore       <- by default ignores _research, data, plots, videos, │                       notebooks and latex-compilation related files.
-│
+├── .gitignore       <- focused on Julia, but some Matlab things as well │
 ├── (Manifest.toml)  <- Contains full list of exact package versions used currently.
 |── (Project.toml)   <- Main project file, allows activation and installation.